Skip to main content

 employee_id,

-NVL(manager_id, 0) as manager_id,
+NVL(manager_id, 0) AS manager_id,

-TO_CHAR(hire_date, 'YYYY-MM-DD') as hire_date
+TO_CHAR(hire_date, 'YYYY-MM-DD') AS hire_date

-'SELECT * FROM HR.EMPLOYEES WHERE ROWNUM <= 100'
+WHERE ROWNUM <= 100

 DB2-Specific Features